| Jack-in-the-pulpit, Arisaema_atrorubens.

 * Winter clothes are examined and, where needed, refurnished.

 Prayer: Lord make us people who are prepared for the coming season and always prepared along life's journey.
+Blue-eyed grass, Sisyrinchium angustifolium.

 (*photo credit)

-In our growing consciousness about the need for gun control something is emerging that is not strictly new but has not been clearly defined, namely, the overall threat to peace-loving people by the actual presence of guns in our communities.
+September 24, 2013 Environmental Gun Threats (EGT) In our growing consciousness about the need for gun control something is emerging that is not strictly new but has not been clearly defined, namely, the overall threat to peace-loving people by the actual presence of guns in our communities.
 These can create a suspicious atmosphere that can be toxic.
 Guns within homes or carried by another, or the potential danger signaled by rapid loud gun reports on occasions gives rise to mental and emotional disturbance.
 Just as environmental tobacco smoke gave rise to the general public's activism to eliminate smoking due to spill over to non-smokers, so presence of a national arsenal dispersed out to all sound and crazies, leads to basic insecurity and environmental risks to mental and emotional health.
 Ironically, gun "security" precipitates insecurity -- the premise of our upcoming GUNS: Giving Us Negative Security (Brassica Books, 2014).
+If a community is aware of military weapons in hands of mentally disturbed individuals, that insecurity spreads to more and more citizens.
+What happens if a person wielding a weapon comes to your door and pushes the gun in your face?
+This question was posed by a gun owner who challenges the basic premises of this upcoming book.
+Kentucky is a very red state where guns are in well over half of the homes.
+My initial response is that I have outlived average white males by several years and continued mortal life is somewhat like "gravy," an extended gift that is perhaps more expendable than people with family obligations.
+This answer overlooks the divine gift of longer life that deserves respect.

 Our entire national "neighborhood" is threatened by the mental unsettling condition of having 300,000,000 uncontrolled guns.
 This is environmental gun threat (EGT).
 As a nation we are being bullied and are too embarrassed to speak of it.
 When Colorado's gun laws were enacted in March, 2013, the concurrent assassination of the state's director of public safety pointed to the risk of being public in gun-related matters.
 Assassins are moved to respond to threats to their supposed right to current practice by removing the threat.
 Sending letters laced with ricin to Mayor Bloomberg or President Obama has the same effect.
 Infringing on "gun rights" arouses deep and unpredictable emotions.